MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/connected-buildings.md

 4. Use the MS_Places_Get_PlaceId.ps1 script, or execute the following commands, to download the list of floors and rooms.

 > [!NOTE]
-> Update buildingName only if you need to get rooms for only a particular buildings.
+> Update buildingName only if you need to get rooms for particular buildings.

 ```powershell
 $buildingName = “”